Bharat9848/notes/DistributedSystem.md

 - More complex than primary-secondary approach

+# Questions
-# How to deal with hotspots
+1. How to deal with hotspots
   - Caching layer
   - Replication of hotspot data and provide read through read replica
   - consistent hashing
+2. How do we manage multi-tanet system.
+  - Use shuffle sharding
+  - set quotas.
+Tenents can go beyond the quota if free resources available according to some predefined policy.
+  - Request throttling if tenets are going beyond their quotas.
+  - fair queuing

 ## Rough notes
 - read about Try-confirm/cancel algo for distributed transaction
 - what are the authorative server